hashicorp/terraform-website/content/source/docs/enterprise/system-overview/security-model.html.md

 #### Restrict Terraform Build Worker Metadata Access

-By default Terraform Enterprise does not prevent Terraform operations from accessing the instance metadata endpoint, which may contain IAM credential or other sensitive data.
+By default Terraform Enterprise does not prevent Terraform operations from accessing the instance metadata service, which may contain IAM credentials or other sensitive data.
+Refer to [AWS](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html), [Azure](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/instance-metadata-service?tabs=windows), or [Google Cloud's](https://cloud.google.com/compute/docs/storing-retrieving-metadata) documentation for more information on this service.

+TFE allows you to restrict access to the metadata endpoint from Terraform operations, preventing workspaces from reading any data from the metadata service.
+This feature can be enabled via the “Restrict Terraform Build Worker Instance Metadata Access” setting under the “Advanced Configuration” section in the installer dashboard’s settings page, or via the [restrict_worker_metadata_access](../install/automating-the-installer.html#restrict_worker_metadata_access) setting in the application settings file.

 Unless you are relying on the [instance profile as a means of providing default credentials to TFE workspaces](../before-installing/index.html#aws-specific-configuration), we recommend enabling this setting to prevent Terraform operations from accessing the instance metadata endpoint.
-This feature can be enabled via the “Restrict Terraform Build Worker Instance Metadata Access” setting under the “Advanced Configuration” section in the installer dashboard’s settings page, or via the [restrict_worker_metadata_access](../install/automating-the-installer.html#restrict_worker_metadata_access) setting in the application settings file.

 #### Ensure Global Remote State Sharing is Disabled

-TFE allows administrators to enable [global remote state sharing](../admin/general.html#remote-state-sharing), a feature that allows any workspace to access the state file of any other workspace within the same organization.
-We recommend disabling the feature, and relying on [controlled remote state access](https://www.hashicorp.com/blog/announcing-controlled-remote-state-access-for-terraform-cloud-and-enterprise) if you need to share state between workspaces.
+TFE allows administrators to enable [global remote state sharing](../admin/general.html#remote-state-sharing), a feature that allows any workspace to access the state versions of any other workspace within the same organization.
+We recommend disabling the feature and relying on [controlled remote state access](https://www.hashicorp.com/blog/announcing-controlled-remote-state-access-for-terraform-cloud-and-enterprise) if you need to share state between workspaces.

 #### Treat Support Bundles with Care

 Support bundles are used to share diagnostic information with HashiCorp support.
 Please note that support bundles may contain sensitive information from your Terraform Enterprise installation.
-You should consider these bundles sensitive; they should not be shared with untrusted parties, and should be deleted as soon as possible.
+You should consider these bundles sensitive; they should not be shared with untrusted parties and should be deleted as soon as possible.

 #### Regularly Update Terraform Enterprise